OPS-E2E-PPE/VBA-Docs/api/Outlook.Application.GetObjectReference.md

 This method returns a weak or strong object reference for the object specified in  _Item_.

+> [!NOTE]
- **Note**  Outlook can fail to close successfully if an add-in retains strong object references.
+> Outlook can fail to close successfully if an add-in retains strong object references.
 Always dereference a strong object reference once it is no longer needed by the add-in.

 ## See also